 When the holidays roll around and everyone is spending time with their families, it seems like an easy thing to organize.
 If parents divorce, though, how does something as important as the holidays work?
 Who gets the children?
 These are some of the important factors that you and your ex-spouse must discuss.
-Our Tampa child custody lawyers at Givens Givens Sparks are dedicated to helping families and we know how to help you come up with a plan for holidays.
+Our Tampa child custody lawyers at Robert Sparks Attorneys are dedicated to helping families and we know how to help you come up with a plan for holidays.
 At the end of the day, any decision made should consider the best interests of the children involved.

 Schedules can conflict, but it is important to let the children know how important it is to spend time together on the holidays.
 By alternating holidays, you and your ex-spouse allow the children to spend as much time as possible with each parent.
 If one parent has the children for Thanksgiving, the other parent may have the children for Christmas, and then they switch the following year.

 Celebrating on a Different Day